emanuelefirmani/get-git-english/docs/internal.rst

 4 levels of *offline* operations
 ================================

-Re the absence of a server i lied a little: as I already told and as you will see later, git is a *peer-to-peer* system, and can interact with remote servers.
+Re the absence of a server i lied a little: as I already said and as you will see later, git is a *peer-to-peer* system, and it can interact with remote servers.
 Despite this, it remains a substantially local system.

 In order to better understand how this can benefit you, try to see what